TimothyJones/react-api-layer-example/README.md

 React API Layer Example
 ------------------------

-This is a simple example repository to show what it looks like to extract the API layer from a React hook that does an AJAX request.
+This is a simple example repository to show what it looks like to extract the API layer from a React hook that does an asynchronous request.

 This abstraction is the first step in being able to easily test your API layers with tools like [Pact](https://pact.io)